-When selecting dental practice computers, we evaluate compatibility with existing equipment/software, as well as ideal specs for performance over the period of ownership.
+When selecting dental practice computers, we evaluate compatibility with existing equipment/software, as well as ideal specs for performance throughout ownership.
 The act of vetting and testing specifications is a key product selection process that is often overlooked when online shopping.
 When these considerations are bypassed, the integrity of the workstation functionality is at risk.
-In extreme, but not uncommon cases, poor computer selection will result in a stressful machine, and an incredible waste of time and money.
+In extreme, but not uncommon cases, poor computer selection will result in a stressful machine and an incredible waste of time and money.
 Unless you know what you’re looking for in a computer, expensive mistakes are easy to make for the average online shopper.
 When you aren’t an expert, work with a knowledgeable professional to save on headaches, time, and cost.

 Authenticity and Counterfeit Confirmation

-There are shady characters capitalizing on new market trends, and an abundance of counterfeit products being sent to offices like yours.
+Shady characters are capitalizing on new market trends, and an abundance of counterfeit products being sent to offices like yours.
 For this reason, it’s best to only purchase items online that you know inside out.
 You should be able to identify authenticity and potential counterfeit upon receiving online orders.
-Front office supplies are typically a low-risk item that do not pose a problem if the quality doesn’t match what was depicted online (pens, paper, clipboards, etc.).
+Front office supplies are typically a low-risk item that does not pose a problem if the quality doesn’t match what was depicted online (pens, paper, clipboards, etc.).
 On the other hand, important clinical supplies present challenges if the item is subpar or not as expected, compromising the integrity of your work and negatively impact patient health.

 Comparing Apples to Oranges